vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

    ```

-3. Open a new command prompt and run: `wsl`
+3. Open a new command prompt and run the following command: `wsl`.

-4. Open an elevated(admin) command prompt and run:  `wsl --debug-shell`
+4. Open an elevated(admin) command prompt and run the following command: `wsl --debug-shell`.

-5. In debug shell, run: `mdatp connectivity test`
+5. In debug shell, run: `mdatp connectivity test`.

-6. Allow the connectivity test to be completed
+6. Allow the connectivity test to be completed.

-7. Stop the .ps1 ran in step #2
+7. Stop the .ps1 ran in step #2.

 8. Share the generated .zip file along with support bundle that can be collected as mentioned in [steps](#support-bundle-collection).

-### Support bundle collection
+### Collect a support bundle

 1. If you run into any other challenges or issues, open Terminal, and run the following commands to generate a support bundle: